18th Avenue station (IND Culver Line): Exits

 This station has two entrances/exits, both of which are elevated station houses beneath the tracks.
 The full-time exit is at the north end.
 A single staircase from each platform goes down to a waiting area that allows a free transfer between directions and contains public restrooms.
 Outside of the turnstile bank, there is a token booth and two street stairs going down to either southern corners of 18th and McDonald Avenues.

 The station's other entrance/exit at the south end also has a staircase from each platform, waiting area, and two street stairs going down to either side of McDonald Avenue between Lawrence and Parkville Avenues.
 However, the station house is unstaffed, containing just High Entry/Exit Turnstiles.

 Track layout

-North of the station there is a double crossover between the southbound local track and the center express track.
-Also north of this station, there is a switch from the center express track to the northbound local track.
-There was formerly a switch to the south, and the girder that formerly supported such a switch indicates that it was a track diverging from the northbound local track to the middle track.
+Just north of this station, a diverging track between the southbound local and center express track was located.
+Just south of this station, a diverging track between the northbound local and center express track was located.
+Girders that formerly supported these switches are still visible.

 In popular culture

-This station is featured in Kevin Smith's film Cop Out as well as in Allen Coulter's film Remember Me, both released in 2010..
+This station is featured in Kevin Smith's film Cop Out as well as in Allen Coulter's film Remember Me, both released in 2010.
 A chase scene from Joker (2019), starring Joaquin Phoenix, was also filmed here.